-When your Windows computer or laptop is born with a front camera or equipped with another decent webcam, you can make use of it to output more video types, for instance, a self-introduction video, markup video, performance video, teaching video, entertainment video and more.
+When your Windows computer or laptop is born with a front camera or equipped with another decent webcam, you can make use of it to output more video types, for instance, a self-introduction video, singing video, markup video, performance video, teaching video, entertainment video and more.

 The integrated Camera app of Windows simply could record MP4 webcam video at up to 720p, while RecMaster supports 1080p capture at most while providing additional functionalities like adding watermark, editing, and one-click upload to pop sites.
 Generally, the microphone should be turned on during the shooting unless you intend to do dubbing or add background music afterwards.
 Maybe you can refer to the following guide:

 Either gameplay or full screen or selected area recording feature gives you an option to open and show the front camera.
 But only the fourth feature – Front Camera Recording supports shooting the webcam video alone.
 So click this button to go ahead.